ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 This section details the Access Token POST Request that the client sends to the /token endpoint of the AS, as well as the related Access Token Response.

-The access token MUST be bound to the public key of the client as proof-of-possession key (PoP key), which is included in the client's authentication credential specified in the 'cnf' claim of the access token.
+The access token MUST be bound to the public key of the client as proof-of-possession key (PoP) key, which is included in the client's authentication credential specified in the 'cnf' claim of the access token.

 ## C-to-AS: POST to Token Endpoint ## {#sec-c-as-token-endpoint}